 I honestly believe that one of the gifts of early grief is disbelief.
 Because if I could have understood at once what it meant that Dominic was really, truly GONE, I would have never lasted the first 24 hours.

-Even now, going on five years, my head plays games with my heart.
+Even now, going on seven years, my head plays games with my heart.

 Missing my son is very much like bringing him home except in reverse.

 I don’t know about you, but each child added to our quiver slipped in and seemed like he had always been there.
 It was nearly impossible to remember life before he joined us.
 I knew, as a matter of FACT, that months and even years had passed without him there, but it was so natural, so beautiful, so perfect now that he was here, the before faded in the background of the after.